 Brake Booster Operation

 A vacuum-operated brake booster has two chambers, one on the brake pedal side and one on the master cylinder side, separated by a diaphragm.
 A one-way check valve allows and holds the vacuum pressure in the booster.

 The brake pedal controls the air and vacuum valves on the booster's peddle side.
 The air valve allows outside air into the chamber while simultaneously, the vacuum valve cuts the vacuum off.
 The difference in pressure between the pedal side and the master cylinder side (assists) the power piston towards the master cylinder, significantly reducing the effort required to apply the brakes.

-Diagnosing a vacuum brake booster is fairly simple.
 Always do a complete visual inspection and ask the customer about the braking complaint.
-If the vehicle has a hard brake pedal and is having difficulty stopping suspect the booster.
-Turn off the engine and pump the peddle 20-25 times (check the manual if unsure) and then start the engine.
-If adjusted correctly the pedal should move down towards the floor a specified amount (an inch or two).
-Always check the vacuum supply against manufacturer specifications.
+Check if the vehicle has a hard brake pedal and is having difficulty stopping; if so, suspect the brake booster.
+Turn off the engine, pump the peddle 20-25 times to deplete the vacuum (check the manual if unsure), and start the engine.
+If adjusted correctly, the pedal should move a specified amount (an inch or two) towards the floor.
+Always check the vacuum supply and compare it with the manufacturer's specifications.

 Start the engine and let the booster build pressure.
 Press down and hold the brake pedal firmly.
 Turn off the engine.
 A good vacuum booster will hold the vacuum and should not lose pressure or press back on the pedal for ~ 30 seconds.
 If the brake booster leaks, the pedal will push back toward the driver's foot after the engine shutdown.
 Check with the vehicle's manufacturer for pattern failures, TSBs, or special procedures.